-Hello lovelies! 🍂 Welcome to a small series of mine: throwback reviews.
-These are old reviews I had in my computer, some I posted in a very old blog I used to have.
+Hello, lovelies! 🍂 Welcome to a small series of mine: throwback reviews.
+These are old reviews I had on my computer, some I posted in a very old blog I used to have.
 Since I closed that old blog, I wanted to still publish these reviews of books that I truly loved and enjoyed.
 Some of these books – if not all – were first read four years ago.

-It is without any doubts; Amy Harmon is one of my favorite writers of all time.
+It is without any doubt; Amy Harmon is one of my favorite writers of all time.
 If you read Making Faces and The Law of Moses and probably all of her books (coming soon to this blog 😂 ), you will end up fangirling with me like crazy over her gorgeous writing and stories.

 The Bird and the Sword is a fantasy that was haunting, breathtaking, so beautiful it left me speechless in many ways.